Grief Counseling in Culver City, CA

 At Restorative Counseling Center, I integrate EMDR into grief work where clinically appropriate, drawing on both the relational depth of traditional grief counseling and the neurobiological reprocessing capacity of EMDR.

-How Long Grief Counseling Takes
+How Long Does Grief Counseling Last?

 There's no universal timeline for grief, and there's no universal timeline for grief counseling.
 Some people find meaningful relief in eight to twelve sessions.
 Others work for six months to a year, particularly when the loss is recent, complex, or layered on top of prior losses.
 A small number of people find that grief therapy becomes part of an ongoing support structure during a period of profound life transition.

-In the initial consultation, I'll discuss what you're experiencing, what you're hoping for, and what a realistic arc of the work might look like.
+In the initial consultation, we'll discuss what you're experiencing, what you're hoping for, and what a realistic arc of the work might look like.
 That conversation is the starting point, not a fixed commitment.

 Working With Robyn Sheiniuk, LCSW